 Please apply for the British Culture and Politics since 1945 Pre-sessional course by ticking the appropriate box on the Swansea University Visiting and Exchange Online Application Form.

-Students attending the late summer pre-sessional programme in September will stay on campus for the duration of the course and will then move to their pre-arranged term time accommodation at the end of the session.
+Students attending the late summer pre-sessional programme in September will, if they have requested accommodation through Residential Services, be allocated accommodation for the duration of the course and will then move to their pre-arranged term time accommodation at the beginning of the session.

 Students attending the January session move directly into their term-term accommodation.